markostam/coursera-scala-2/Week1-for_expns_and_monads/src/README.md

 + these are the basis for Scala database connection frameworks ScalaQuery and Slick, similar ideas underly M$ LINQ

 ## Functional Random Generators

++ we build up generator for various types (booleans, pairs, etc) by defining an integer random number generator using a java random number generator built in function.
 + writing ```self => ``` in a superclass creates an alias to that classes ```this``` parameter so that you can call the superclasses ```this``` without invoking the subclasses ```this```
 + i.e: